selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/cognitive-biases/cognitive-biases.md

 We can't read minds or predict other people yet we like to pretend so, as I am doing here

+People see what they look for, and hear what they listen for.

 ---